a-montanari/webscraping_lyrics/README.md

 # Web Scraping Lyrics

 This repository contains a series of functions that can be used to scrape [AZLyrics.com](https://www.azlyrics.com) and download lyrics in *txt* format.

-Lyrics can be used for many *Natural Language Processing* tasks: as an example, I have uploaded a R Markdown file containing the Sentiment Analysis of **Bruce Springsteen**'s songs.
-You can also read the report on [my website](https://amontanari.altervista.org/webscraping-lyric/).

 ## Functions